 The IRS requires that the cost of your Basic Life Insurance in excess of \$50,000 be included in your annual gross income.
+Basic Life Insurance can be reduced from one times plan pay to \$50,000 at any time.
 Federal income tax and FICA tax will be deducted.
 It also is reported on your Form W-2.
+See Life Insurance for more information.